Andrii Sybiha becomes Ukraine’s top diplomat amid major cabinet reshuffle

 Sybiha, a career diplomat, worked for several years in Zelenskyy’s office, overseeing foreign policy and strategic partnerships.

 Analysts have said they expect no change in Ukraine’s foreign policy.
-During the war with Russia, the country’s top diplomat has often played second fiddle to the president’s office on many key matters of foreign policy.
+During the war with Russia, the country’s top diplomat Kuleba has often played second fiddle to the president’s office on many key matters of foreign policy.

+The Ukrainian Parliament also re-appointed 38-year-old Olha Stefanyshyna as deputy prime minister in charge of European integration, while also handing her a bigger portfolio that includes overseeing the justice ministry.

+Stefanyshyna said in her speech to lawmakers ahead of her appointment that “hundreds and thousands” of legal changes were required as Ukraine seeks to become a member of the European Union.

+Lawmakers also signed off on the appointment of Oleksiy Kuleba, a former deputy head of Zelenskyy’s office, as a deputy prime minister in charge of reconstruction, regions and infrastructure.

+Dmytro Razumkov, an opposition lawmaker, said that most decisions on new appointments were made in Zelenskyy’s office, which was conferred considerable new emergency powers under wartime martial law.

-Parliament is also expected to appoint eight other new ministers on Thursday as part of the government reset.
+The Parliament is also expected to appoint other new ministers on Thursday as part of the government reset.

 The shake-up comes at a tense moment for Ukraine, which is struggling to halt Russian advances in the east while carrying out an offensive in Russia’s Kursk region.